Odrec/deep_doc_class/README.md

 5. Before running you need to install the NLTK stopwords by going into the python shell and installing with the commands

 import nltk
 nltk.download('stopwords')

-6. Besides the python libraries you need to install poppler-utils for the pdf manipulation programs pdftohtml and pdfinfo.

-sudo apt-get install poppler-utils

-7. Make sure to place the pdf files you want to process on a path where you have write permissions.
+6. Make sure to place the pdf files you want to process on a path where you have write permissions.

 --Preparing your data